TL;DR:

-In simple words, Privacy Sandbox is a project launched by Google to solve issues related to Internet advertising, such as ad irrelevancy, lack of user privacy, and cross-platform tracking.
+Privacy Sandbox is a project launched by Google to address issues in Internet advertising, such as ad irrelevance, lack of user privacy, and cross-platform covert tracking.

-In more complex terms, Privacy Sandbox is a project designed to create new, privacy-focused methods for delivering targeted ads and measuring the success of ad campaigns.
+In more complex terms, Privacy Sandbox is a project designed to develop new, privacy-focused methods for delivering targeted ads and measuring ad campaign performance.

-How exactly?
 We’ll discuss all the protocols in detail a bit later.
 For now, you need to know that Google uses a set of privacy-preserving standards.
-These include differential privacy (adding noise to data to protect individual identities) and on-device processing (data is analyzed directly on the user's device instead of being sent to external servers).
+These include differential privacy (adding noise to data to protect individual identities) and on-device processing (analyzing data directly on the user's device rather than sending it to external servers).

 The Story Behind the Privacy Sandbox